Geoparque Mundial UNESCO

 ATTRACTIONS OF THE VISIT

-The Serranillo mine was the last to produce tin (cassiterite, SnO2) in Logrosán and was operating until the second half of the 20th century.
-The workings are located on the Cerro del Serranillo, where numerous trenches similar to those existing in the Sierra de San Cristóbal can be observed.
+The Serranillo Mine is the last tin mine that remained active in Logrosán until the end of the 20th century.
+The mine is located on the Serranillo hill, where you can see numerous trenches similar to those in the Sierra de San Cristóbal.

 GEOLOGICAL INTERPRETATION

-The Serranillo mine is located within metamorphic slates at one end of the metamorphic aureole of the Logrosán batholith.
-Metamorphic aureole is the area of contact between the molten magma subject to high pressure and temperatures that slowly rises from the interior of the crust and the surrounding sedimentary rocks, which are transformed into metamorphic rocks (e.g. slates and mottled slates).
+The Serranillo Mine is located in the interior of slate (metamorphic rocks), at one end of the metamorphic halo of the Logrosán granitic stock.
+The metamorphic aureole is the contact zone between the molten magma, subjected to high pressures and temperatures, which rises slowly from the interior of the Earth’s crust, and the sedimentary rocks around it, which are transformed into other rocks called metamorphic rocks (e.g. slates and shales with mineral growths “pizarras mosqueadas”

-The main mineralisation consists of a group of lodes of quartz with cassiterite, together with arsenopyrite, chalcopyrite, tourmaline, molybdenite, and accessory pyrite.
-The lodes face in several different directions and orientations; in the Serranillo gallery horizontal lodes can be observed but in the main trench they are vertical.
+The main mineralisation consists of quartz veins with cassiterite, as well as arsenopyrite, chalcopyrite, tourmaline, molybdenite and accessory pyrite.
+The veins show numerous directions and dips (inclinations): in the El Serranillo gallery, there are horizontal veins and in the Trinchera Mayor they are vertical.

-The cassiterite crystals appearing in the Serranillo mine are similar to those of the Cerro de San Cristóbal; they show macles (symmetrical or regular groups of two crystals) in “tin spike” form, of which some examples of great mineralogical interest have been found.
+The cassiterite crystals that appear in the Serranillo Mine are similar to those observed in the San Cristóbal hill, they present twins (symmetrical or regular groupings of two crystals), of which some specimens of high mineralogical interest are found.

-The hillsides of the Cerro del Serranillo contain colluvium (deposits of clayey materials with sharp edges transported by the stream waters) with a high cassiterite content (secondary or sedimentary deposit), which in the past were also exploited with washing pans.
+On the slopes of the Serranillo hill there is colluvium (deposits of clayey materials with angular pebbles, transported by the waters of the streams) with a high cassiterite content (secondary or sedimentary deposit), which were once also mined with pans.